Quantifying fermionic nonlinearity of quantum circuits: Introduction

 This paper presents a quasiprobability-based simulator exploiting FLO and the corresponding measure that quantifies the sampling cost.
-This simulator decomposes a fermionic non-Gaussian operation, such as a four-body fermionic interaction, over all possible free operations of FLO.
+This simulator decomposes a fermionic non-Gaussian operation, such as a four fermionic modes, over all possible free operations of FLO.
 The simulation cost is characterized by ``fermionic nonlinearity,'' defined as the minimum of the L1 norm of the quasiprobability distribution.
-We calculate the upper bound of fermionic nonlinearity of a four-body fermionic interaction under stochastic Pauli noise as an example, thereby estimating the sampling cost to simulate famous VQE ansatzes for fermionic Hamiltonian.
+We calculate the upper bound of fermionic nonlinearity of a four fermionic modes under stochastic Pauli noise as an example, thereby estimating the sampling cost to simulate famous VQE {\ansatze} for fermionic Hamiltonian.
 More specifically, we estimate the sampling cost of the noisy UCCSD quantum circuits for the hydrogen chain up to H$_8$ with several spacings using the optimized variational parameters obtained by full-vector simulations.
 A rough extrapolation from the results shows us that the noisy UCCSD quantum circuits for the hydrogen chain with the spacing of \SI{0.8}{\angstrom} at the error rate of the two-qubit dephasing noise $p=0.02$ can be simulated up to H$_{22}$ within a reasonable sampling cost.
 Furthermore, if $p=0.03$, the noisy UCCSD quantum circuit for the arbitrary-length hydrogen chain can be simulated because of vanishing fermionic nonlinearity.
+We also study the overhead of a quantum error mitigation method when applying it to noisy UCCSD quantum circuits and compare the overheads with the sampling costs of simulating error-free UCCSD quantum circuits by our proposed method.
 We believe that our method and results are helpful to design quantum circuits that simulate fermionic systems for potential quantum supremacy or quantum advantages.